 But not everyone is into audio, and there are so many odd-sounding words and abbreviations and secret codes getting thrown around.
-You don't have to know what any of them mean to enjoy the music, but we all want to know what we're reading or hearing.
+Of course, you don't have to know all of the different Bluetooth audio codecs or what any of them mean to enjoy the music, but we all want to know what we're reading or hearing.
 So let's dig in and check out what some of the most common things you'll hear actually mean!

 General terms you need to know

 There are a few terms you'll see in every audio discussion.
 And like every other audio term, they really don't mean what it seems like they should mean sometimes.
-Here are the basics to get you started so you can keep up with just about any audio talk.
+So here are the basics to get you started so you can keep up with just about any audio talk.

-- -bit is the way audio bit depth is written.
+- bit is the way audio bit depth is written.
 Bit depth is the number of bits of information included in each individual sample (see Hz below).
-CD audio uses 16-bits per sample while DVD audio uses 24-bits per sample.
-Hi-resolution audio players will also be able to play 32-bit audio, and this includes some phones like the LG V30.
+For example, CD audio uses 16-bits per sample, while DVD audio uses 24-bits per sample.
+Hi-resolution audio players will also be able to play 32-bit audio, and this includes some specialty phones like the old LG V series.

-- Container A container is a metafile format that controls and describes how multiple types of data exists inside a single computer file.
+- Container A container is a metafile format that controls and describes how multiple types of data exist inside a single computer file.
 A good example of this difficult idea is an MP4 file.
-An MP4 file can hold encoded audio, encoded video, metadata like subtitles or lyrics and album art in any combination.
-A container doesn't decide how its data is encoded, so you might be able to open an MP4 file and not be able to playback any of the data without the proper codecs.
+An MP4 file can hold encoded audio, encoded video, metadata like subtitles, lyrics, and album art in any combination.
+A container doesn't decide how its data is encoded, so you might be able to open an MP4 file and be unable to play back any of the data without the proper codecs.
 Yeah, it's kind of a mess and impossible to describe without using computer-speak.
-All you need to know is that audio containers hold encoded files and you'll need the proper codec installed to play any of them.
+All you need to know is that audio containers hold encoded files, and you'll need the proper codec installed to play any of them.

 - Codec A codec is software (we'll leave hardware codecs for another day) used to encode and decode digital data.
-Codec is short for coder-decoder.
-The coder encodes data and gets it ready for some sort of transmission, and at the other end, the decoder reverses the encoding.
+Codec is short for encoder-decoder.
+The encoder translates data and gets it ready for some sort of transmission, and at the other end, the decoder reverses the encoding.
 MP3 is a popular audio codec.
-Applications like Audacity can use an MP3 coder to encode music into a .mp3 file and your favorite audio player uses an MP3 decoder to turn it back the way it was and play it.
+Applications like Audacity can use an MP3 coder to encode music into a .mp3 file, and your favorite audio player uses an MP3 decoder to turn it back the way it was and play it.